uds-packages/metallb/README.md

 # uds-package-metallb

-Zarf package containing a standalone version of [MetalLB](https://metallb.org/) to act as a standalone load-balancer or be a pre-req to UDS Core.
+A Zarf Package containing a standalone version of [MetalLB](https://metallb.org/) to act as a standalone load-balancer or be a pre-req to UDS Core.

 ## Prerequisites

-- Zarf is installed locally with a minimum version of [v0.27.1](https://github.com/defenseunicorns/zarf/releases/tag/v0.27.1)
-- (Optional): A working Kubernetes cluster on v1.26+ -- e.g k3d, k3s, KinD, etc. (Zarf can be used to deploy a built-in k3s distribution)
-- Working kube context (kubectl get nodes <-- this command works)
-- Zarf State and Registry initialized and operational in your cluster (Git is not required by this package)
-- No other Service LoadBalancer implementations are installed in the cluster (e.g. K3s's ServiceLB, another MetalLB, etc)
+This package requires a Zarf-initialized kubernetes cluster to be installed.
+This repo uses UDS to create a K3d cluster and initialize it via a bundle.

 ## Using